-Also known as a brand partnership, co-branding can involve a number of different kinds of strategic collaborations, with each brand contributing its own brand identity to create a blended brand, with unique or combined brand names, logos, color schemes, and messages.
+Also known as a brand partnership, co-branding can involve a number of different kinds of strategic collaborations — with each brand contributing its own brand identity to create a blended product or service, with a unique or combined name, logo, color scheme, and message.

-Co-branding can involve the creation of a new and specialized product, range, or product variant, or even partnering for an event or campaign.
-It can involve the sharing of manufacturing resources, technologies, and expertise.
-Co-branding can be undertaken due to company mergers or acquisitions, or simply due to a project that makes sense to all parties.
+Co-branding can involve the creation of a new and specialized product, range, or product variant — which can involve the sharing of manufacturing resources, technologies, and expertise.
+Alternatively, brand can partner up for a co-branded event or campaign.

 How is Co-Branding Beneficial to Brands?

-A well-chosen co-branding initiative can have a range of benefits for each of the brands involved.
-By teaming up, brands can leverage each other’s strengths and successes, and grow their business by accessing each other’s markets and audiences.
+A well-chosen co-branding initiative can have a wide range of benefits for each of the brands involved.
+By teaming up, brands can leverage each other’s strengths and successes and grow their business by accessing each other’s markets and audiences.

-Reach New Markets
+1. Reach New Markets

-Loyal consumers of one brand will try the new product or service, even if they never would have considered the second brand on its own, allowing the second brand to leverage the value of the first brand to reach new markets.
+Loyal consumers of one brand may be willing to try the new co-branded product or service, even if they never would have considered the second brand on its own.
+This allows the second brand to leverage the value of the first brand to reach new markets.

-Co-branding also has the potential to cause a buzz that extends beyond existing audiences, generating publicity and allowing brands to get in front of audiences that are new to all the brands involved in the campaign.
+Co-branding also has the potential to cause a buzz that extends beyond existing audiences — generating publicity and allowing brands to get in front of audiences that are new to all the brands involved in the campaign.

-Utilize One Brand’s Strength to Overcome Another’s Weakness
+2. Utilize One Brand’s Strength to Overcome Another’s Weakness

-For example, if one brand is known for technical know-how but lacks a sense of fun or creativity, and another brand has oodles of creativity but has tech limitations, a collaboration can work to overcome the negatives for each brand, and allow the other’s strength to transfer across.
+For example, if one brand is known for technical know-how but lacks a sense of fun or creativity and another brand has oodles of creativity but serious tech limitations — a collaboration can work to overcome the weaknesses of each brand and allow the other’s strength to transfer across.

-Risk and Cost Reduction
+3. Reduce Risk and Cost

 Releasing a new product, entering a new market, or taking on a new category can be a big risk for a brand.
 By partnering with a brand that’s already established in your desired new market or category, you can minimize the risk and test the waters without putting too much on the line.

 Powerful brand campaigns don’t come cheap, and it can be even more effective to show a change by association rather than spelling it out to people.
-Instead of telling people “we’re more family friendly now!”, a brand might look to engage in co-branding with a brand whose core identity is centred around family values.
+Instead of telling people “we’re more family friendly now!”, a brand might look to engage in co-branding partnership with a brand whose core identity is centred around family values.

 4 Brands That Have Benefited From Co-Branding